 3. PetSafe Easy Walk Front Chest Harness

-Compared to more feature-rich models, this harness prioritizes simplicity and ease of training.
-The tradeoff is fewer customization options and less padding for sensitive dogs.
+Compared to more padded or feature-rich harnesses, this model focuses on simplicity and essential no-pull function.
+The tradeoff is less comfort for long walks or sensitive dogs.

 - Easy to put on